 The NSP program was authorized under Title III of the Housing and Economic Recovery Act of 2008.
 It provided funding assistance to state and local governments to acquire and redevelop foreclosed properties in an effort to stabilize neighborhoods.

-Disaster aid for the storms that occurred from May 18th to June 2nd will be provided through HUD's Community Development Block Grant Program to support long-term disaster recovery efforts in eligible FEMA designated disaster areas with "unmet need."
+Federal Disaster aid is being provided through HUD's Community Development Block Grant Program to support long-term disaster recovery efforts in eligible designated disaster areas with "unmet need."

 The Emergency Solutions Grant (ESG) program is a component of the State's Continuum of Care system designed to alleviate homelessness in Oklahoma.
 ESG programs enable homeless individuals and families to move toward independent living by providing emergency housing, supportive services, and housing assistance.

 Rx for Oklahoma helps Oklahomans access free and discounted medications provided by pharmaceutical manufacturing prescription assistance programs.
 The program is divided into five regions; each region has processing centers staffed to assist Oklahomans with accessing pharmaceutical manufacture sponsored prescription assistance programs.